DonaldWipper/Football-Tournaments-Data-Archive/README.md

 - dbt core as the transformation tool to implement data modeling.
 - Self-hosted Prefect core to manage and monitor our workflow.
 - Terraform to easily manage the infrastructure setup and changes.
+- Hertzner VPS as the virtual host to host our data pipeline.
 - Flask + HTML + JS + Jinja for data visualisation

+with some improvements to support easy reproducability, such as:
+  - Containerized environment with docker

 # Data Pipeline Architecture and Workflow